mannypaeza/mannypaeza.github.io/README.md

 About
 ------

 I am a fourth-year Computer Science B.A student at Columbia University.
 I am a current research intern in the [Neural Circuits and Algorithms Group (NCA)](https://www.simonsfoundation.org/flatiron/center-for-computational-neuroscience/neural-circuits-and-algorithms/) at the Center for Computational Neuroscience at the Simons Foundation's Flatiron Institute and a current researcher under Professor [Szabolcs Márka](https://www.physics.columbia.edu/content/szabolcs-marka) in Columbia's Department of Physics.
 My research aims are primarily in quantum games and quantum cryptography, coding theory, and graph theory, but extend to the broad area of the intersection of mathematics and computer science.
-I am also the cofounder and cohead of Columbia University's [Quantum Computing Club](https://cuquantumcomputingclub.github.io/), an undergraduate group that discusses quantum information science.
-I speak English, Deutsch, Français, Español, and 한국어.
+I am also the cofounder and cohead of Columbia University's [Quantum Computing Club](https://cuquantumcomputingclub.github.io/), a seminar-style undergraduate group that discusses quantum information science from the perspectives of mathematics, c omputer science, and physics.

 Projects and Publications
 ------